EswarKishore0203/IBM-Watson/README.md

 **Training Set**: Data used to train the ML algorithm.
 The developer may also look at this data to help design the system.
 This is usually the largest subset.

 **Tuning Set**: Data set aside to assess how well the program performs on unseen data and/or to set parameters.
 Helps to minimize overfitting.

-Blind Test Set: Data set aside to perform a final evaluation of how well the program performs on new data.
+**Blind Test Set**: Data set aside to perform a final evaluation of how well the program performs on new data.
 The developer should never look at these texts!